JustinBeckwith/wazstagram/README.md

 ![I <3 WebMatrix](http://jbeckwith.com/wp-content/uploads/2013/01/webmatrix.png "WebMatrix FTW")

-### Install the Windows Azure NPM module
+### Install the Microsoft Azure NPM module
-The [azure npm module](https://npmjs.org/package/azure) provides the basis for all of the Windows Azure stuff we're going to do with node.js.
+The [azure npm module](https://npmjs.org/package/azure) provides the basis for all of the Microsoft Azure stuff we're going to do with node.js.
 It includes all of the support for using blobs, tables, service bus, and service management.
 It's even [open source](https://github.com/WindowsAzure/azure-sdk-for-node/).
 To get it, you just need to cd into the directory you're using and run this command:

 `npm install azure`